singular-gpispace/pfd-parallel/README.md

 We will assume that the user has some directory path with read and write access.
-In the following, we assume this path is set as the environment variable `example_ROOT`, as detailed in the following example:
+In the following, we assume this path is set as the environment variable `software_ROOT`, as detailed in the following example:

 ```bash
 export software_ROOT=~/singular-gpispace